+NAME: 4.2 ACTIVITY

+DATE:

-NAME: ACTIVITY PAG Gloomy Castles and Jousting Knights ои swer each question thoughtfully, citing evidence from the text and page number(s) we found evidence for each question.
-Answer in complete sentences and restate the que wour answer whenever possible. • Young men in the Middle Ages were often required to become foot soldiers or knights.
-What was happening in the Middle Ages that required young men to be fighters? ecome Page(s) • Describe two differences between foot soldiers and knights.
+Gloomy Castles and Jousting Knights

+oı swer each question thoughtfully, citing evidence from the text and page number(s) where found evidence for each question.
+Answer in complete sentences and restate the question your answer whenever possible.

+1. Young men in the Middle Ages were often required to become foot soldiers or knights.
+What was happening in the Middle Ages that required young men to become fighters?
+Word Bank: wars rivalries violence

+between nobles, with other nations, and

+between neighbors required the young men to fight.

+Page(s) 18

+Describe two differences between foot soldiers and knights.
+Word Bank : armor coats

+Foot soldiers ( did / did not ) fight on horseback; knights ( did / did not ).

+Foot soldiers had padded; knights wore